coenm/VersionedPdfGenerator/README.md

 > Sometimes I use word documents, sometimes I don't.

 I don't like generating pdfs using Word Interop.
 Is there another way?
-> Yes there are multiple libraries capable of opening, updating doc variables and generating pdfs but they are not OS.
+> Yes there are multiple libraries capable of opening, updating doc variables and generating pdfs but they require paid licenses.
 Please open a pull request if you have a solution eliminating Word Interop.